prigio/docker-starter/readme.md

   exec: #optional, list of command-line parameters for the 'docker exec' command.
 If not provided, 'docker exec -ti <config-name> /bin/bash' will be used
 <config-name2>:
   #....

+<docker-compose-name>:
+  message: This gets printed-out to the user just before "compose up".
+It is useful to communicate stuff like mapped ports and shared volumes.
+  # path to the compose yaml file
+  compose: ~/path/to/compose/file/docker-compose.yml
+  up: #list of command-line parameters for the "compose up" command.
+One on each item.
+Example
+    - -d
+    - --wait
+    - --wait-timeout
+    - 45

 ```

 **A sample configuration file**